mosaicml/streaming/streaming/text/convert/README.md

 # Dataset preparation

-To use Streaming Dataset we must first convert the dataset from its native format to MosaicML's Streaming Dataset format called Mosaic Data Shard (MDS).
-Once in MDS format, we can access the from the local file system ( disk network attached storage, etc.) or object store (GCS, OCS, S3, etc.).
+To use Streaming Dataset we must first convert the dataset from its native format to MosaicML's Streaming Dataset format called Mosaic Dataset Shard (MDS).
+Once in MDS format, we can access the dataset from the local file system (disk network attached storage, etc.) or object store (GCS, OCS, S3, etc.).
 From object store, data can be streamed to train deep learning models and it all just works efficiently.

 Check out steps below for information on converting common NLP datasets to MDS format.
 Please see [MDSWriter()](https://streaming.docs.mosaicml.com/en/latest/api_reference/generated/streaming.MDSWriter.html) parameters for details on advanced usage.